rahatMahmud176/Inflexionpoint-task/README.md

 #### STEP:6 More Important Task(6 & 7 number Point)
 #### Migrate The Database With Seeders.
     php artisan migrate:fresh --seed
-#### -now you can see the database tables with 5 categories and 25 products.
+#### -now you can see the database tables with 2 Users, 5 categories, and 25 products.

 #### STEP:7 Open the ProductObserver file and Uncomment Cteated function.